bricklife/Scrub/README.md

 ## Features

-- Scratch Link funcion to communicate with Bluetooth devices
+- Scratch Link function to communicate with Bluetooth devices
 - Project importing / exporting
 - Local HTML file loading
 - and more